Last Updated: July 1, 2020.

 HOW THE MARIN SOFTWARE SERVICES USE VISITOR DATA:

 Visitor Data that have been uploaded onto the Marin Software Services platform are used and compiled to create analyses and reports.
 These analyses are based on aggregated data.
 Since the data are aggregated, they cannot be used to identify a specific Visitor.

-Analytics of a Specific Customer’s Visitor Data – Each Customer uses the Marin Software Services to produce reports that help evaluate the success rate of its own digital marketing or advertising campaign, such as whether and to what extent the content of some pages of its website is of interest to its Visitors.
+Analytics of a Specific Customer’s Visitor Data – Our Customers uses Marin Software Services to produce reports that help evaluate the success rate of its own digital marketing or advertising campaign, such as whether and to what extent the content of some pages of its website is of interest to its Visitors.

 These analyses and reports are created by using Visitor Data in the aggregate, in order to determine trends.
 The analysis does not focus on the specific taste, interest, preferences, or profile of a particular customer.
 Instead, it focuses on the behavior or interest of all Visitors or a group of Visitors (e.g. Visitors from a particular geographic area).

 What we do NOT do – Marin Software does not use Visitor Data for its own purpose, other than in aggregate form, and for creating industry reports as described in the next section.
 Further, each Customer is only allowed to access or use the Visitor Data that are associated with that Customer’s own website, and is not permitted to access or use the Visitor Data that result from a Visitor’s use of a third party’s website.